 Guava Leaf

-Guava leaf is widely known for carrying active ingredients which effectively fight against bacteria like Pseudomonas, Clostridium, E. coli, Salmonella, etc.
+Guava leaf is widely known for carrying active ingredients that effectively fight against bacteria like Pseudomonas, Clostridium, E. coli, Salmonella, etc.

 Shrimp keepers have been using Guava leaf in their shrimp tank for treating facultative anaerobe bacteria, gram-negative bacilli, etc. These bacteria are known as opportunistic pathogens as they mainly attack the shrimps when they are stressed.